MayKoder/Diamond-Engine/README.md

 - Use W, E and R keys while hovering or focusing the scene window to change between ImGuizmo's TRASNLATE, ROTATE or SCALE modes.

 ### Important to know
+- **IMPORTANT:** You need to have the (Visual Studio) .NETFramework version v4.7.2 to run the engine, if you don't have it the engine won't execute at all.
 - The first time the engine is executed, it may take a bit longer to start because it has to generate a lot of data (library folder).
 - Use the top-middle buttons (Start, Stop, Pause, Step) to run the simulation.
 C# scripts will be executed during the simulation.
 - Avoid hot-reloading while simulating, changes will not apply until the simulation is stopped and there is new changes.